montagejs/collections/README.md

 - immutable-* (mutation functions return new objects that largely share the previous version's internal state, some perhaps backed by a hash trie)
+- array-set (a set, for fast lookup, backed by an array for meaningful range changes)